Tex O'Reilly: Spanish-American War

+Soldier of Fortune

+After the Spanish-American War, O'Reilly served as a bodyguard for the Emperor of Korea, taught English in Japan, joined the international police force in Shanghai, became a rent collector for a landlord in China, a nightclub bouncer, and then began training the Chinese military before fighting in the Boxer Rebellion.
+He then went on to take part in military campaigns in Honduras, Nicaragua, and Mexico, followed by a stint in the Spanish Foreign Legion that saw him fight in Northern Africa.
+He wrote in his book Roving and Fighting that when he joined the army at 17 years old, he only had 15 cents in his pocket.
+When he returned home from all his foreign exploits, he'd increased his wealth to 25 cents.

 Film career

 Tex O'Reilly wrote and acted in western silent films.
 He wrote I Am the Woman (1921), and wrote and acted in Honeymoon Ranch (1920), West of the Rio Grande (1921), and On the High Card (1921).

 Pecos Bill

 Tex O’Reilly created the fictional cowboy hero Pecos Bill.
 The first known story featuring the character, titled The Saga of Pecos Bill, was published in The Century Magazine in October 1923.
 O’Reilly claimed that the tales originated from an oral storytelling tradition among cowboys during the westward expansion in Texas, New Mexico, and Arizona.
-However, folklorists J. Frank Dobie and Richard M. Dorson later determined that the stories were O’Reilly’s own inventions, although subsequent writers borrowed from his work or added new fabricated adventures.
+However, folklorists J. Frank Dobie and Richard M. Dorson later determined that the stories were O’Reilly's own inventions, although subsequent writers borrowed from his work or added new fabricated adventures.

 O'Reilly had previously used the name Pecos Bill for bandit characters in short films on which he worked as both screenwriter and actor: West of the Rio Grande (1921), in which he portrayed Pecos Bill, and On the High Card (1921).

 Between January and February 1935, O'Reilly published Pecos Bill stories in Adventure Magazine.

 O’Reilly also co-authored a comic strip adaptation of Pecos Bill with cartoonist Jack A. Warren (Alonzo Vincent Warren), distributed by the George Matthew Adams Service between 1936 and 1937.